 And how will you get your silicone tongue to groom your cat with now?! 🐱

-It’s a question that has plagued many expats in the Netherlands.
+It’s a question that has plagued many internationals in the Netherlands.
 It’s bad enough that many brick-and-mortar stores don’t accept their foreign bank cards, but now the pinnacle of credit card transactions, the internet, is refusing those shiny plastic cards too?
-The Dutch are known to be notoriously thrifty with money, but this is taking it too far.

 In 2014, a staggering 54 per cent of all Dutch online payments were processed through iDEAL, but not just for goods: you can pay your telephone bill, utilities, car registration, subscriptions, fines, almost anything you would like with the service.